 - Medical care abroad

-Besides required immunizations, the Health and Human Services Centers for Disease Control and Prevention recommends hepatitis A vaccine prior to travel to all developing countries.
+Regardless of country-specific recommended immunizations, the Health and Human Services Centers for Disease Control and Prevention recommends hepatitis A vaccine prior to travel to all developing countries.
 Travelers should also be up-to-date on vaccinations for tetanus, diphtheria, measles and polio.

 What to Bring to Your Appointment

-At your first appointment with Loyola’s international medicine and traveler's immunization service, please bring a copy of your medical record or a list of any vaccinations you have already received.
+At your first appointment with Loyola’s International Medicine and Traveler's Immunization Service, please bring a copy of your medical record or a list of any vaccinations you have already received.
 Please also bring a list of medications you are currently taking.